00d/dnd3.5e-srd/002-md/EpicFeats.md

 **Special:** A character can gain this feat multiple times.
 Its effects do not stack.
 Each time a character takes the feat, it applies to a different type of weapon.

-PENETRATE DAMAGE REDUCTION \[EPIC\]
+### Penetrate Damage Reduction [Epic]

-Select a special material, such as adamantine.
+Select A Special Material, Such As Adamantine.

-**Benefit: **The character melee weapons (including natural weapons) are treated as being crafted from the chosen special material for the purposes of bypassing the damage reduction of any creature the character strikes.
+**Benefit:** The character melee weapons (including natural weapons) are treated as being crafted from the chosen special material for the purposes of bypassing the damage reduction of any creature the character strikes.
 None of the other special properties of special materials are gained by the character's melee weapons.

 **Special:** A character can gain this feat multiple times.
 Each time the feat is selected the character selects a different special material.
 The character's melee attacks are treated as being crafted of all chosen materials for the purposes of bypassing damage reduction.

-PERFECT HEALTH \[EPIC\]
+### Perfect Health [Epic]

 **Prerequisite:** Con 25, Great Fortitude.

 **Benefit:** The character is immune to all nonmagical diseases, as well as to all poisons whose Fortitude save DC is 25 or less.

-PERFECT MULTIWEAPON FIGHTING \[EPIC\]
+### Perfect Multiweapon Fighting [Epic]

 **Prerequisite:** Dex 25, three or more hands, Greater Multiweapon Fighting, Multiweapon Fighting.